Oregon’s premier business networking event!

 About Tom Holce

 Tom Holce was a Northwest entrepreneur and angel investor who built or helped to build dozens of successful Southwest Washington and Oregon businesses over the last 50+ years.
 He was the founder/CEO of such companies as Kentrox, Sentrol, and Mikros, and held senior positions at ESI, and Plantronics.
 He also served as Chairman of Seasons Foods, BLT Technologies, Mitron, and Decision Dynamics.
 He served as Chairman of the Portland Art Museum, and Chairman of Pacific University, was a board member of Unicru, Stormwater Management, EID Access, and Study Dog, and sat on the boards of over 20 other Northwest businesses, organizations and institutions.
 Tom received many honors and recognitions for his entrepreneurship, service, and philanthropy.
 He was the first winner of OEN’s Lifetime Achievement Award, was High Tech Executive of the Year, and was named Philanthropist of the year 2000.
 Tom had a BS in Math and Physics, and Honorary Doctor of Science from Pacific University and held over 20 US Patents.

 Origins – The OEN Entrepreneurship Award

 The award itself is a true work of art.
-They are designed by local world-renowned company Ziba Design, founded by Sohrab Vossoughi, in 1984.
-Ziba Design solves business problems with great design.
+The awards were designed by local world-renown company Ziba Design, founded by Sohrab Vossoughi, in 1984.
 Ziba designed the beautiful “O” shaped, hand-blown crystal award to symbolize Oregon and to represent the lifecycle of a company.